• Rockport MA men leaving on a boat in front of mode of one.

 EASTERN POINT LIGHTHOUSE GLOUSTER

 This historic beacon is a treasure for maritime enthusiasts and photographers alike.
 Situated at the entrance of Gloucester Harbor, the Eastern Point Lighthouse provides a picturesque scene, especially during the golden hour when the sun dips low on the horizon and bathes everything in a warm glow.
 The surrounding rocks, frequented by seabirds and the occasional seal, add an element of life to the tranquil scene.
-During stormier weather, waves crash against the sturdy structure, allowing photographers to capture the raw power of the sea contrasted with the steadfast nature of the lighthouse.
+During stormier weather, waves crash against the sturdy structure, showing the raw power of the sea contrasted with the steadfast nature of the lighthouse.
 The nearby breakwater offers an additional perspective, leading the eye out to sea.

 MOUNT GREYLOCK